Audi A5 Sportback hatchback - Practicality & boot space

 With a pronounced transmission tunnel hump and high seat also to contend with, any middle-seat passenger will certainly feel hard done by.
 There’s definitely enough space for two younger children, though, and each of the two main rear seats have ISOFIX child-seat mounting points.

 The A5 Sportback’s rear passengers may not have as much room as they’d like, but the car’s hatchback configuration means it is practical for luggage and far more flexible than executive saloons such as the Mercedes C-Class.
-Total boot space is 480 litres – matching that of the BMW 4 Series Gran Coupe – and folding the rear seats reveals a pleasingly flat load area.
+Total boot space is 465 litres – it's a similar amount to the BMW 4 Series Gran Coupe – and folding the rear seats reveals a pleasingly flat load area of 1,280 litres.
 There’s no under-boot storage facility, though, and the load lip is fairly pronounced.

-Choose a 2.0-litre diesel engine and you’ll be able to tow a braked trailer of up to 1,900kg, with quattro four-wheel-drive raising this to 2,000kg.
-Meanwhile, the petrols can tow 1,900kg or 2,100kg in the case of the S5.
-Audi asks £850 to fit a manually folding tow bar.
+Choose a 2.0-litre diesel engine and you’ll be able to tow a braked trailer of up to 1,900kg.
+Meanwhile, the petrols can tow from 1,700kg and there's a special bicycle rack on the options list.